DavidRC-Projects/Rehab_Metrics/README.md

 * 6-12 weeks: Mid-term recovery
 * 12+ weeks: Long-term recovery

-#### Week 0-2 (Initial Recovery)
-* Range of Motion (ROM):
-  - Poor: Less than 90° knee flexion
-  - Good: Approximately 90° knee flexion
-  - Excellent: Greater than 100° knee flexion
-* Pain Levels:
-  - High (8-10): Normal but requires close monitoring
-  - Typical (6-7): Expected for this stage
-  - Well Controlled (0-5): Excellent progress
-* Weight Bearing:
-  - Appropriate: 0-25% weight-bearing
-  - Progressing Well: 50-75% weight-bearing
-  - Excellent: 75%+ weight-bearing

-#### Week 2-6 (Early Recovery)
-* Range of Motion (ROM):
-  - Poor: Less than 90° knee flexion
-  - Functional: Approximately 90° knee flexion
-  - Excellent: Greater than 100° knee flexion
-* Pain Levels:
-  - Concerning: 6 or higher
-  - Typical: 3-4
-  - Well Managed: 2 or lower
-* Weight Bearing:
-  - Slow Progress: 50% or less weight-bearing
-  - Appropriate: 75%+ weight-bearing
-  - Excellent: Full weight-bearing

-#### Week 6-12 (Mid-term Recovery)
-* Range of Motion (ROM):
-  - Poor: Less than 90° knee flexion
-  - Functional: Approximately 90° knee flexion
-  - Excellent: Greater than 100° knee flexion
-* Pain Levels:
-  - Concerning: 6 or higher
-  - Typical: 4-5
-  - Excellent: 3 or lower
-* Weight Bearing:
-  - Below Expected: 50% or less weight-bearing
-  - Progressing: 75%+ weight-bearing
-  - Appropriate: Full weight-bearing

-#### Week 12+ (Long-term Recovery)
-* Range of Motion (ROM):
-  - Poor: Less than 100° knee flexion
-  - Good: Approximately 100° knee flexion
-  - Optimal: 120° knee flexion
-* Pain Levels:
-  - Elevated: 5 or higher
-  - Typical: 3-4
-  - Excellent: 2 or lower
-* Weight Bearing:
-  - Below Expected: Less than 100% weight-bearing
-  - Excellent: Full weight-bearing
+In guide.py, the program uses floor division (//) to convert the number of days into weeks.
+It then applies a series of conditional statements to assess the user’s input (e.g., range of motion, pain level, weight-bearing status) against clinically expected norms for each recovery stage.
+Each function generates customised feedback based on the user’s data, helping them understand whether their progress is poor, typical or above expectations.

 The program automatically calculates the user's recovery stage based on their surgery date and provides stage-appropriate feedback for each metric.
-This timeline-based assessment helps users understand their progress in context and identify areas that may require attention or healthcare professional consultation.
+This timeline-based assessment helps users understand their progress and identify areas that may require attention or healthcare professional consultation.

 ## Future Features
 * Provide assessment advice on all metrics.